Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Related Work

 \textbf{Risk Control for Generative Models.} One line of work constructs confidence intervals for generative models in the pixel space of images~\citep{horwitz2022conffusion, teneggi2023trust}.
 These studies focus on image-to-image tasks, such as denoising, where upper and lower uncertainty bounds of conformal prediction intervals on the target image can be visualized well.
 Conformal prediction has also been applied to planning with diffusion models by utilizing conformal prediction for the reward estimate~\citep{sun2024conformal}.
 Other applications include density estimation~\citep{diamant2024conformalized} and detection of adversarial examples~\citep{cai2020detecting}.~\citet{wang2022probabilistic} use generative models to create conformal prediction sets by determining a radius of a ball around each sample such that the union over all balls controls coverage.
 In contrast to our approach, the method proposed by~\citet{wang2022probabilistic} is not suitable for non-Euclidean or high-dimensional data.
 Another work uses normalizing flows to approximate conditional coverage for regression~\citep{colombo2024normalizing}.

-Works other than the one by~\citet{quach2024conformal} that target language generation with a different scope to ours include the approach by~\citet{ulmer2024non} who consider language modeling for non-exchangeable data and ~\citet{gui2024conformal} who focus on conformal alignment of language models.
+Works other than the one by~\citet{quach2024conformal} that target language generation with a different scope to ours include the approach by~\citet{ulmer2024non} who consider language modeling for non-exchangeable data,~\citet{gui2024conformal} who focus on conformal alignment of language models and~\citet{kumar2023conformal} who specifically consider multiple choice problems.
+Another concurrent line of work, followed by~\citet{cherian2024large, mohri2024language, liu2024multi}, provides guarantees on individual long-form text outputs by chunking them into sub-claims and removing false sub-claims.
+A critical assumption for such methods to be practical is that text responses indeed consist of multiple distinct claims with little coherence.